-ATTENDANCE POLICY FOR INSTRUCTOR MEETINGS:
+ATTENDANCE POLICY FOR INSTRUCTOR MEETINGS IN ZOOM (to be arranged):

-Your group will meet with your instructor once for 10-20 minutes in every Module using the Conferences tool in Canvas.
-Students should arrive prepared in these meetings and should be using their webcams (because the visual cues that we see are sometimes as important as the words that we hear!).
-The meeting time will be set during the two-hour block that has been assigned to your section (Spring 2017: Mondays \mid Period 7 - 8, 1:55 PM - 3:50 PM).
+Your group will meet with your instructor once for ca. 20 minutes in Zoom during the second week of every Module following instructions you will be given.
+Students should be prepared for these scheduled meetings and use their webcams (because the visual cues that we see are sometimes as important as the words that we hear!).
+The regular biweekly meeting times will be arranged with students at the beginning of the course.

-QUIZ/EXAM DATES/POLICIES (REQUIRED): Students will be informed about how to proceed in proctored exams.
-They will be reminded a week before the proctored exam takes place to contact the proctoring service and to sign up for the coming exam in time.
-For the proctoring of the exams:
+QUIZ/EXAM DATES/POLICIES (REQUIRED): Students will be informed about how to proceed in proctored exams using the HonorLock online proctoring system in Canvas.